 3. What were the short- and long-term results of the “Jim Crow” system in the South?
 Why was the sharecropping system so hard to overcome?
 Were blacks worse off or better off after the Civil War?

 4. Why was the political system so slow to respond to the economic grievances of farmers and workers, especially during the hard economic times of the 1890s?
 Were the Populists and others more effectively addressing the real problems that America faced, or was their approach fatally crippled by their nostalgia for a simpler, rural America?
-See boxed quotes on pages 492 and 506.
+(See boxed quotes on pages 492 and 508.)

 CONTENDING VOICES: GEORGE WASHINGTON PLUNKITT VS. THEODORE ROOSEVELT